Joolz Aer+ Stroller Review – Is It Better than Competitors?

 When it first launched it wasn’t, but now Joolz Aer is suitable for a newborn with a cot.
 The stroller folds with the bassinet attached (makes it a little bigger though), which is fantastic.

-The bassinet is a great solution that very few compact travel strollers offer, so it’s a great feature to have as we all know that babies shouldn’t be stuffed in car seats outside of the car for extended periods of time.
+The bassinet is a great solution that very few compact travel strollers offer, so it’s a great feature to have, as we all know that babies shouldn’t be stuffed in car seats outside of the car for extended periods.

 Joolz Aer Buggy Board

 Would Joolz Aer work for siblings?
-Joolz finally released the footboard / buggy board with seat and people get excited that the board folds with a stroller (but it makes it way too big for the plane anyway).
-I still prefer the Yoyo’s board though, but it might be a personal preference.
+Joolz has a footboard / buggy board with seat.
+I still prefer the Yoyo’s board over Joolz, though, but it might be a personal preference.

-Because once the footboard isn’t in use you can walk normally with Yoyo vs Aer’s board is longer which makes the stroller harder to steer obviously and it still sticks out, so you’ll be walking beside the stroller even when it’s not in use by a child.
+Why?
+Once the footboard isn’t in use you can walk normally with Yoyo vs Aer’s board is longer, which makes the stroller harder to steer obviously and it still sticks out, so you’ll be walking beside the stroller even when it’s not in use by a child.

 It’s made that way so that the child in the stroller can recline and you can just kick it up with your foot, but honestly, my son wouldn’t have the seat next to his face.
 It’s also next to impossible to get to the brake when the footboard is attached.
 But, it’s still a decent board – I just prefer Yoyo’s board.